turingschool/backend-curriculum-site/module4/lessons/javascript_without_a_browser.md

 To run the tests, type `mocha test/add-test.js`.
 If all is set up correctly, we should have a passing test!

 ### Let's work on a few challenges:

+Do the following challenges in the same `node-sandbox` folder.
+Try to write tests for each challenge.

 *   [Character Count](https://github.com/turingschool/challenges/blob/master/character_count.markdown)
 *   [fibonacci](https://github.com/turingschool/challenges/blob/master/fibber.markdown)